chemfiles/chemfiles/doc/installation.rst

 On Windows
 """"""""""

-You can use either MSVC 2015-rc compiler, or `mingw-w64`_ provided gcc. `MSYS2`_ offer a package manager to install all the needed libraries.
+You can use either MSVC 2015 compiler, or `mingw-w64`_ provided gcc. `MSYS2`_ offer a package manager to install all the needed libraries.
 I recomend using it if you have no preference over your compiler.
-After the initial installation steps, you can run the following to install most of the dependencies :
+After the initial installation steps, you can run the following to install a recent C++ compiler:

 .. code-block:: bash